jnjacobson/whispering-python/README.md

 # whispering-python
-Python script to transcribe speech to text using OpenAI's Whisper.
+Python script to transcribe speech to text using OpenAI's transcription API.

 ## Setup